rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.7.txt

 ------
 bug fixes
-- fix race condition that could stop mirrored queue from sending further publisher acks
+- fix race condition that could stop mirrored queue from sending further confirms, and cause it to leak memory
-- fix bug that prevented publisher acks when x-message-ttl was set to zero
+- fix bug that prevented confirms from mirrored queues when x-message-ttl was set to zero
 - fix slave synchronisation detection logic in mirrored queues
 - fix possible deadlock during broker shutdown
-- fix resource leak when declaring many short-lived mirrored queues
+- fix resource leak when declaring many short-lived mirrored queues with different names
 - fix DOS vulnerability possible by malicious SSL clients
 - make disk free space reporting more intelligible